Fred Willard, the comedic improv-style actor, has died at 86

 Willard was a four-time Emmy nominee for his roles in “What’s Hot, What’s Not,” “Everybody Loves Raymond,” “Modern Family” and “The Bold and the Beautiful.”

+In Pixar’s 2008 hit “WALL-E,” he voiced the character of Shelby Forthright, the CEO of a ubiquitous big-box chain called Buy’n’Large.

 “How lucky that we all got to enjoy Fred Willard’s gifts,” said actress Jamie Lee Curtis on Twitter.
-She was married to Christopher Guest who directed “Best in Show” and “Waiting for Guffman.”
+She is married to Christopher Guest who directed the mockumentary films, “Best in Show” and “Waiting for Guffman.”

 “Thanks for the deep belly laughs Mr. Willard,” she continued.